OurVoiceUSA/widget-onboarding/README.md

 ## Introduction

+This widget helps a campaign volunteer to sign up with Hello Voter and download the app to their phone.
+A campaign manager can put the widget on their campaign's website (or any website) to encourage potential volunteers to sign up.

 Our Voice USA is a 501(c)(3) non-profit, non-partisan organization for civic education.
 We are writing tools to engage everyday citizens with the political process by providing easy access to civic information that's relevant to the individual.

 ## Setup